Being Enlightened with Knowledge

 Fair Play for Cuba

 After working at odd jobs in Fort Worth and Dallas, Oswald moved his family to New Orleans in the spring of 1963.
 But before leaving Texas, he purchased by mail a rifle with a telescopic sight.
 The rifle was a Carcano Model 91/38 purchased with the alias Alek Hidell.
-This old style rifle was not a precision rifle like the kind sold by Primary Weapons Systems today.
 With it, according to the Warren Commission, he attempted to assassinate retired Major General Edwin A. Walker, an ultraconservative spokesman who was urging President Kennedy to send troops to oust Castro.

 In New Orleans, Oswald set himself up as what the Warren Commission called "the imaginary president of the nonexistent chapter" of the Fair Play for Cuba Committee, a pro-Castro organization.
 The address he listed for the chapter, curiously enough, was a building that housed the offices of a retired FBI agent, Guy Bannister, who was said to be the coordinator of several militant anti Castro groups.
 Despite the fact that Oswald was twice arrested in August 1963 for run-ins with anti Castro Cuban exiles, he and Bannister appeared to be on friendly terms.